-Tables and Chairs licence holders MUST manage the containment and proper disposal of tobacco waste including cigarette butts.
-The introduction of legislation banning smoking from dining areas has seen an increase in the amount of cigarette butt litter that has accumulated around Table and Chair Areas, which in turn is often blown into the streets, storm water drains and into our waterways.
-Table & Chair areas may be smokefree and vapefree if required under a specific Council policy, and this can be reinforced in Licence conditions.
+Outdoor Dining Area licence holders must manage the containment and proper disposal of tobacco waste including cigarette butts and vape devices.

+Outdoor dining areas will be smokefree and vapefree if required under a specific Council policy, and this can be reinforced in licence conditions.

-To ensure the Table and Chair Areas must be maintained in a clean and hygienic state at all times, and to reduce the impact of waste upon the environment, the following requirements will apply:
+To ensure Outdoor Dining Areas must be maintained in a clean and hygienic state at all times, and to reduce the impact of waste upon the environment, the following requirements will apply:

-- Staff must uphold the cleanliness of the site i.e. ensure that tables and chairs are kept clean and that litter is promptly removed from in and around the table and chairs and disposed of properly.
+- Licence holders and their staff must uphold the cleanliness of the site i.e. ensure that outdoor dining areas are kept clean, and that litter is promptly removed from in and around the furniture and disposed of properly.
 This includes the removal of cigarette butts from the ground and/or any other nearby structures such as planters.
-Waste must not be swept into or allowed to enter storm water drains. - Licence holders must maintain a high standard of presentation for all Table and Chair Areas by ensuring that furniture is clean, in good order and well presented. - Licence holders must maintain the cleanliness of the public place throughout the trading period by removing all food, paper, cigarette butt waste and tree debris such as leaves and branches, and cleaning grime from solid surfaces. - Any spills should be washed away promptly.
+The increased popularity in vaping in recent years has resulted in a significant increase in waste from disposable vapes.
+Waste must not be swept into or allowed to enter storm water drains. - Licence holders must maintain a high standard of presentation for all Outdoor Dining Areas by ensuring that furniture is clean, in good order and well presented. - Licence holders must maintain the cleanliness of the public place throughout the trading period by removing all food, paper, waste and tree debris such as leaves and branches, and cleaning grime from solid surfaces. - Any spills should be washed away promptly.